ml5js/ml5-website-v02-docsify/docs/README.md

 ### Step 1: Define your variables

-Here we define our variables that we will assign our classifier and image to.
+Here we define our variables that we will assign our classifier, image, label, and confidence to.

 ```js
 // Initialize the Image Classifier method with MobileNet.
 A callback needs to be passed.